Al Oliver: Montreal Expos

 Oliver wanted an extension to his contract of which he was paid $320,000 annually and had four years remaining, but asked to be traded after Rangers management rejected his renegotiation request.
 He was set to be dealt to the New York Yankees for Oscar Gamble, Bob Watson and Mike Morgan prior to the 1982 regular season.
-Gamble, whose contract had a list of eight teams to which he can be traded which did not include the Rangers, squashed the deal.
-Oliver was sent to the Montreal Expos for Larry Parrish and Dave Hostetler on March 31, 1982 instead.
+Gamble's contract listed eight teams to which he could be traded, not including the Rangers, so the deal was squashed.
+Oliver was sent to the Montreal Expos for Larry Parrish and Dave Hostetler on March 31, 1982, instead.
 He became the Expos' starting first baseman.

 In 1982 with the Expos, Oliver hit a career-high .331 batting average to win the National League batting crown.
 He also led the NL in hits (204), doubles (43), extra bases (67), and total bases (317), and tied with Dale Murphy for the RBI lead with 109.
 His 43 doubles tied his 1980 career-high, and his 67 extra base hits was also a career-high as well as his 22 home runs, breaking his 1973 personal best.
 In addition to playing in his sixth All-Star game, he was third in the NL MVP voting and won his third consecutive Silver Slugger Award, this time as a first baseman.
 He was also the first baseman on The Sporting News' NL All-Star Team.
 He was voted the Montreal Expos Player of the Year at the end of the season.

 In 1983 Oliver led the NL in doubles with 38 and was fourth in the NL in hits with 184.
 He hit .300 once again and topped the 2500 career hit level (August 10, 1983, off Mets' pitcher Carlos Diaz). and Oliver was selected for his seventh All-Star game, starting at first base in the 1983 Classic.